technicalpickles/jeweler/README.markdown

     rake version:bump:minor
     rake version:bump:patch

-If you wish to specify the version number in your code, you may specify the version inside of the Jeweler block:
+You can also programatically set the version if you wish.
+Typically, you use this to have a module with the version info so clients can access it.
+The only downside here is you no longer can use the version:bump tasks.

     require File.dirname(__FILE__) + "/lib/my_project/version.rb"